 - Heart Disease, Stroke Linked To Specific Kinds of Sugars: Study

 February 14, 2023 — It’s not necessarily the amount of sugar you eat that can hurt your heart, it’s the kind of sugar you eat that can lead to heart disease, a new study suggests.

-- Stroke Risk in Adults Younger Than You May Think (and What Helps)
+- Stroke Risk in Adults Younger Than You May Think

 Some types of stroke are becoming more common in people younger than you might expect.
 Find out what helps lower your stroke risk.